 The 5GS supports network slicing as described in 3GPP TS 23.501 [8].
 Within a PLMN or SNPN, a network slice is identified by an S-NSSAI, which is comprised of a slice/service type (SST) and a slice differentiator (SD).
 Inclusion of an SD in an S-NSSAI is optional.
 A set of one or more S-NSSAIs is called the NSSAI.
 The following NSSAIs are defined in 3GPP TS 23.501 [8]:

 a) configured NSSAI;

 b) requested NSSAI;

-c) allowed NSSAI; and
+c) allowed NSSAI;

-d) subscribed S-NSSAIs;
+d) subscribed S-NSSAIs; and

+e) pending NSSAI.

 The following NSSAIs are defined in the present document:

 a) rejected NSSAI for the current PLMN or SNPN;